-When analyzing the enhanced and more detailed Tier 2 data collected in 2020, it was evident that most motor vehicle-related contacts were made with Whites.
-This was followed by Hispanics and Blacks.
-Of those that came in contact with the police, most tickets or citations were issued to Whites; this was followed by Hispanics.
-However, in terms of written warnings, most of those were issued to Whites; followed by Blacks.
+When analyzing the enhanced and more detailed Tier 2 data collected in 2021, it was evident that most motor vehicle-related contacts were made with Whites.
+This was followed by Hispanics.
+Of those that came in contact with the police, most tickets or citations were issued to Whites and Hispanics; this was followed by Blacks.
+However, in terms of written warnings, most of these were issued to Whites; followed by Hispanics.

 Regarding searches and arrests, the data showed that most searches took place among Hispanics.
-When considering all searches, most were consented by Blacks while most custody arrests were of Whites, Blacks and Hispanics.
-Overall, most searches did not result in contraband; of these, most searches producing contraband took place among Hispanics.
-Of the searches that did not produce contraband, most were of Whites and Hispanics.
-Most of the arrests that originated from a violation of the penal code involved Whites.
+When considering all searches, most were consented by Hispanics and Blacks, while most custody arrests were also of Hispanics.
+Overall, most searches resulted in contraband; of those that produced contraband, most were of Hispanics; this was followed by Blacks.
+Of the searches that did not produce contraband, most were of Blacks.
+Most arrests were made on Hispanics.
+Most of the arrests that originated from a violation of the penal code involved Hispanics and Blacks.
 Overall, the police department does not report any instances where force was used that resulted in bodily injury.